drawpile/drawpile.github.io/help/tech/browser.markdown

 tag: help tech
 ---

-This article is a work in progress.
-The browser version of Drawpile is currently in development.
-If you want to follow it closer, take a look at [this GitHub issue](https://github.com/drawpile/Drawpile/issues/1175){:target="_blank"}.
+This is a collection of browser-specific issues.
+If there's something you have trouble with not listed here, take a look at [the main help page](https://drawpile.net/help/) for ways to ask about it!

 ## SharedArrayBuffer Issues